FPIES and Nutrition

 - Resources from Children’s Medical Nutrition Alliance (CMNuA)

 - Resources from Nutricia: Neocate

-- Amino acid based formulas, may be an option for children with FPIES.
+- Amino acid based formula, may be an option for children with FPIES

 Some children who are unable to take in enough calories or protein by mouth may require temporary or permanent placement of a feeding tube.
 Most children will continue to receive at least some of their nutrition by mouth, and even “permanent” g-tubes are removed once the child is able to meet his/ her nutritional needs by mouth.
 Although this can be a difficult decision to make, it can make an incredible difference in your child’s well-being.

 - The Feeding Tube Awareness Foundation has a large number of resources available, including links to formula exchanges, information on insurance coverage and reimbursement, tips for traveling, manuals about feeding pumps, and information about tube feeding at daycare, schools and camp.

 - Some children have enough safe foods that their parents can blend homemade formulas for feeding tube use.
 This can be a complicated process and requires medical guidance from a doctor and/or Registered Dietitian Nutritionist.

 - Tube Feeding Emergency Kit, by the Oley Foundation

 - Overview of Pediatric G-Tubes